nyu-mll/BBQ/README.md

     - Contents: 11 jsonl files, each containing all templated examples.
 Each category is a separate file.
 - results
     - Description: This folder contains our results after running BBQ on UnifiedQA
+    - Contents:
+        - UnifiedQA
-    - Contents: 11 jsonl files, each containing all templated examples and three sets of results for each example line:
+            - 11 jsonl files, each containing all templated examples and three sets of results for each example line:
                 - Predictions using ARC-format
                 - Predictions using RACE-format
-        - Predictions using a question-only baseline
+                - Predictions using a question-only baseline (note that this result is not meaningful in disambiguated contexts, as the model input is identical to the ambiguous contexts)
+        - RoBERTa_and_DeBERTaV3
+            - 1 .csv file containing all results from the RoBERTa-Base, RoBERTa-Large, DeBERTaV3-Base, and DeBERTaV3-Large
+            - `index` and `cat` columns correspond to the `example_id` and `cateogry` from the data files
+            - Values in `ans0`, `ans1`, and `ans2` correspond to the logits for each of the three answer options from the data files
 - supplemental
     - Description: Additional files used in validation and selecting names for the vocabulary
     - Contents: